chenyd7/PEFD/README.md

 author={Yudong Chen and Sen Wang and Jiajun Liu and Xuwei Xu and Frank de Hoog and Zi Huang},
 booktitle={Thirty-Sixth Conference on Neural Information Processing Systems},
 year={2022}
 }

+@article{
+chen2023understanding,
+title={Understanding the Effects of Projectors in Knowledge Distillation},
+author={Yudong Chen and Sen Wang and Jiajun Liu and Xuwei Xu and Frank de Hoog and Brano Kusy and Zi Huang},
+journal={arXiv preprint arXiv:2310.17183},
+year={2023}
+}